barrettedaisy/personalsite/README.md

 # personalsite

-Daisy Barrette's personal website, currently live at [daisybarrette.com](https://daisybarrette.com/).
+My personal website, currently live at [daisybarrette.com](https://www.daisybarrette.com/).

+I wanted to create a small statically generated site, so I'm using plain old HTML and CSS and deploying with Netlify.

 ## Deploy notes